SabrinaRamonov/prompts/write_top_mistakes_post.md

 • Optimize the post for the specific social media platform (e.g., character limit for Twitter, use of carousel posts for Instagram, etc.)

-• Create a visually appealing graphic or infographic summarizing the key points of the post

 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.